Gardenwatch - Now closed to submissions

 Do your bit at home

 - Have you seen any wild mammals in green spaces near your home?
 If so, the People's Trust for Endangered Species want to know about it, take part in the Living with Mammals survey to let them know.
-This survey will be taking place until Sunday 29th November.

 - Naturehood by Earthwatch Europe wants to help all UK gardens become more nature friendly.
 See what action you can take to help wildlife on your own doorstep.